 Should I wrap my ribs in aluminum foil when smoking?

 Smoking ribs at the appropriate temperature is important, but this step is where the magic happens.
 We like to see the ribs reach an internal temperature of around 160 to 165 degrees Fahrenheit before wrapping the ribs in foil.

 Wrapping the ribs will help add more flavor and tenderize the ribs.
 Remove the ribs from the smoker and wrap them in a sheet of aluminum foil.

-In an interview conducted by The Texas Monthly with Aaron Franklin, he explains that using aluminum foil “gets things steamy” and is best used in pork butts and ribs.
+In an interview conducted by The Texas Monthly with Aaron Franklin, he explains that using aluminum foil “gets things steamy” and is best used for pork butts and ribs.
+So yes, wrap the ribs!

 Make sure you create a nice sealed and tight wrap.
 I usually add apple juice to the ribs during the wrap, but others add butter and honey to add additional flavors and help braise the ribs in the foil.
 Apple juice will add great flavor and help tenderize the meat and achieve that fall off the bone texture.